 The “Lucky Buddha” at Wat Sommonat

 He then asked us where we were going next and we told him that we were going to the Golden Mount.
 He confirmed what our driver had told us earlier, telling us that it is closed from 12-1pm, so while we are waiting we could visit a factory near by where we can buy cheap clothes.
-Our driver had mentioned this before and this man had made it seem ligitimate.
+Our driver had mentioned this before and this man had made it seem legitimate.
 We went along for the ride.

 In a tuk tuk in Bangkok, Thailand